 TM does not require any strenuous effort.
 Nor does it require concentration, or contemplation.
 Instead, students are told to breathe normally and focus their attention on the mantra.

-A few reports suggest that meditation can cause or worsen symptoms in people with certain psychiatric conditions or produce feelings of disorientation and anxiety.
-Some experts, however, feel that TM might actually help some people with anxiety.
-If you have an existing mental condition, consult your doctor before starting TM.
+A few reports suggest that meditation can cause or worsen symptoms in people with certain psychiatric conditions.
+If you have an existing mental health condition, consult your doctor before starting TM.
 Also let your meditation instructor know about your condition.